World War 2

 Upcoming events in Dosbarth 2:

 Don't forget to keep practising your times tables at home.
-Here are some fun websites to use:
+Here is a fun website to use:

 We have had a fantastic first week back in KS2.
 To start, Year 3 and 4 have learned how to use a dictionary and have discussed whether Britain should stay in or leave the EU.
 Year 5 and 6 have also been discussing if we should stay in or leave the EU and we have also written a speech ready for our class debate next week.